Single transferable vote: Compared to other systems

-Under majority block voting, if voters voted along party lines, every Party A candidate would receive a vote from 48 percent of the voters, and some even up to 55% if voters of Candidate I also vote for some Party A candidates with their 4 other votes.
-At the same time, Party B's candidates could only get up to 52% of the votes with the same tactics.
+Under majority block voting, if voters voted along party lines, every Party A candidate would receive a vote from 48 percent of the voters, and some even up to 55 percent if voters of Candidate I also vote for some Party A candidates with their 4 other votes.
+At the same time, Party B's candidates could only get up to 52 percent of the votes with the same tactics.
 If the voters are partisan enough, the likely outcome is that party A would take all the seats although Party A took less than half the votes (minority representation) and all other votes are wasted.

 In single-winner first-past-the-post, the outcome is uncertain.
 It likely would be that Party A, with 48 percent of the votes, would achieve a clean sweep of all five seats or that Party A might easily take four of the five seats, with Party B taking just one.
 (The first case would be achieved by Party B votes being cracked by the district boundaries; the second case would be achieved by Party B voters being mostly packed into just one district, leaving Party A with easy victories in the other four districts.)
 On the other hand, if districts were drawn in a different fashion, Party A and Party B might divide the seats in a three-to-two ratio.
 Even under certain circumstances, the independent candidate might take a seat if their supporters are sufficiently concentrated in one district.